 Guernsey includes all the islands in the Bailiwick, except Sark (including Brecqhou and Jethou) for income tax purposes and the income tax rate is 20%.

 The Guernsey income tax year is the same as the calendar year, 1st January and ending on 31st December.
 Please see our general guide to Guernsey income tax [258kb] for more information.

-The deadline for submitting the calendar year 2020 returns is 28 February 2022.
-Please make sure you complete and submit your return by the deadline to avoid a penalty.
+The deadline for submitting the calendar year 2021 return is 28 February 2023.
+Please complete and submit your return by the deadline to avoid a penalty.

 If you need to access or complete a return for the calendar year 2019 or earlier, please log in and use the previous online tax return service.

 - For information on Coding Notices click here.

 - For information on agency and non-resident returns click here.